sjn/introducing-se/docs.md

 ### 2. Build rapport

-* Find a good tone, and tend it!
+* Find a good tone, and tend to it!
-* Show that you are listening.
+* Show that you are interested & listening
-* Ask for clarification
-* Repeat what you hear
-* Share what you have in common.
+* Share what you have in common
 * Show curiosity!